Hack 'n' Slash

-Unfortunately, towards the end of the game, this expansion of power can become overwhelming.
-There are too many sets of code to look at that it becomes difficult to sort out which ones are relevant to the current challenge.
-At this point, it helps to either seek help through online forums or to stop playing for a while to give solutions some time to surface in the player's mind.Read More Read Less
+Unfortunately, toward the end of the game, this expansion of power can become overwhelming.
+There are so many sets of code to look at that it becomes difficult to sort out which ones are relevant to the current challenge.
+At this point, it helps to either seek assistance through online forums or stop playing for a while to give solutions some time to surface in the player's mind.Read More Read Less

 Teachers would do well to include Hack 'n' Slash as a complement or supplement to introductory computer science or game design courses.
 The beginning of the game provides contexts for thinking about simple variables and how to manipulate them to change the behavior of different game objects.
-Instruction about variables, programming logic, etc., could be interspersed with game play to reinforce each other and give examples of how they work.
+Instruction about variables, programming logic, etc., could be interspersed with gameplay to reinforce one another and give examples of how they work.

 Playing the game takes several hours, though, so it may be best suited for a longer unit or as homework.
-Students are likely to get stuck towards the latter stages of the game, so it may be good to cultivate a sharing culture of tips and tricks and to provide time and space at the end of the unit to help students troubleshoot their way to the game’s ending.Read More Read Less
+Students are likely to get stuck toward the latter stages of the game, so it may be good to cultivate a sharing culture of tips and tricks and to provide time and space at the end of the unit to help students troubleshoot their way to the game’s ending.Read More Read Less